evolutionsoftswiss/pokernow-handhistory-converter/README.md

 * Converts pokernow.club csv files to Pokerstars hand history file text format

 ### Known Limitations
+* Only cash games and no tournaments are yet supported
 * Player names containing parantheses '(' or ')' are not supported without mapping in name-mappings.properties

 Quick Start